Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Potential and Pressure

-With the contractive and infinitely contractive classes established, we turn to finding ways to express these in terms of properties of the matrices \(A_{i}, i \in B\).
+We now seek to express contractive and infinitely contractive in terms of properties of the matrices \(A_{i}, i \in B_{k+1}\).
 This is done so that we can find an uniform contraction coefficient for contractive matrices.